University of Central Arkansas: College of Fine Arts and Communication

-The College of Fine Arts and Communication offers five fields of study for a degree.
+The College of Fine Arts and Communication offers five degree fields of study.
 Many of the college's degrees enable graduates to work or teach in their chosen profession.
-The college offers both bachelor and graduate programs.
+The college offers both bachelor's and graduate programs.

 College of Science and Engineering

 This college offers eleven fields of study in the natural sciences, engineering, and mathematics, as well as six pre-professional programs.
 The college includes UCA STEMteach, a UTeach replication program.
 The college offers both bachelor's and master's degrees.

 College of Business

 Business students attending the University of Central Arkansas can pursue an associate, bachelor's, or graduate degree through this college.

 College of Health and Behavioral Sciences

-This college offers bachelor and graduate degrees.
+This college offers bachelor's and graduate degrees.
 ROTC students at the University of Central Arkansas attend this college for training as a commissioned officer.

 College of Arts, Humanities, and Social Sciences

 There are multiple fields of study available within the College of Liberal Arts.
 The college offers graduate and bachelor's degrees.